About

 Lula specialises in:

-• supporting leaders and practitioners in contact with complexity and ambiguity
+supporting individuals and leaders in understanding complexity and ambiguity

-Within The Reservoir Method, Lula holds the depth dimension of the work: the psychological, symbolic, and relational intelligence that ensures the method remains ethically grounded, humanly attuned, and sensitive to timing and capacity.
+She holds the depth dimension of the work: the psychological, symbolic and relational intelligence that ensures the method remains ethically grounded and humanly attuned.

 Chris Baker